Good Miles

 The mobile app: meaning-making after the drive

-Challenges and leaderboards also live exclusively here — deliberately.
+Challenges and leaderboards also live exclusively here, by design.
 Signing up for a stretch goal requires attention and commitment, both of which belong off the road.
 Once a challenge is active, the in-car experience records the data silently.
 No friction, no decision-making, just driving.

 Prioritizing carrot over stick